Sharon-B/Recipe-Box/README.md

 * Responsive
 * Logo
 * Navigation in header which collapses for mobile use
-* Recipe Cards with recipe image and a brief recipe description to display each recipe for browsing.
+* Recipe Cards with recipe image and a brief recipe description to display each recipe for browsing
 * Recipe name on card is a clickable link to the full recipe view
 * Home page features the 6 latest recipes added
 * Hero image on main page with welcome text overlay